Welcome to the Official Tribal Opioid Settlements Website

 Lawyers for American Indian Tribal Nations have brought suits against numerous companies involved in manufacturing and selling opioids in the United States.
 After lengthy litigation, they successfully negotiated settlements with many defendants.

-These settlements involve Purdue Pharma and Mallinckrodt in federal bankruptcy courts.
-They also involve multidistrict litigation in federal district court, involving the three largest pharmacies: Walmart, CVS, and Walgreens (“Pharmacies”), several manufacturers, Janssen Pharmaceuticals (and its parent company Johnson & Johnson), Teva and Allergan (“Manufacturers”); three pharmaceutical distributors (McKesson, Cardinal Health, and AmerisourceBergen (referred to as the “Distributors”).
+These settlements involve Purdue Pharma and the Sacklers and Mallinckrodt in federal bankruptcy courts.
+They also involve multidistrict litigation in federal district court, involving the three largest pharmacies: Walmart, CVS, and Walgreens (“Pharmacies”), several large manufacturers, Janssen Pharmaceuticals (and its parent company Johnson & Johnson), Teva and Allergan (“Manufacturers”); three pharmaceutical distributors (McKesson, Cardinal Health, and AmerisourceBergen (referred to as the “Distributors”).
+These settlements also involve a large number of generic opioid manufacturer defendants, including Alvogen Pharmaceutical Company, Apotex Corp., Amneal Pharmaceuticals, Inc., Hikma Pharmaceuticals USA Inc., Indivior Inc., Viatris Inc. (formerly Mylan Inc.), Sandoz Inc., Sun Pharmaceutical Industries, and Zydus Pharmaceuticals (USA) Inc. And it also involves a settlement with the pharmacy defendant, The Kroger Co.

 Three Native Americans have been appointed Directors of these settlement trust funds and assist with the distributions.
 Their job is to work with Tribes and organizations to ensure that the funds are distributed correctly and report to the court about the use of the funds.
 Another settlement with similar provisions, handled separately from these, has been reached with the management consulting firm McKinsey Consulting.
 While the Directors are not involved in that settlement, for the convenience of Tribes and Tribal organizations, the Directors have included links to that settlement on this website.
 Participation by Tribes in that settlement is encouraged.

-Attorneys for Tribes are pursuing further litigation against other companies, and more settlements may be achieved.
-Moreover, the case involving Purdue Pharma was settled in principle but still needs to be finalized due to appeals and further litigation.
+Attorneys for Tribes are pursuing additional litigation, and it is possible that more settlements may be achieved.
+Moreover, the case involving Purdue Pharma was settled only recently after a trip to the U.S. Supreme Court and then additional negotiations.

 What are the lawsuits about?